-A Danish business minded mechanical engineering student, runner, boxer, football fan, Latin music lover, world traveler and passionately curious.
+A Danish management engineering student with a mechanical background, language freak, runner, boxer, football fan, Latin music lover, world traveler and passionately curious.

 The following article was published on the 22nd of May at BoxingNews24.com.

 By Andreas Strøjer Tynan Schmidt: In 1013, the Danish Vikings and the Englishmen settled a battle that had been going on for years and eventually ended in the capital of England, London.
 The Danish Vikings were led by a strong and brutal Viking warrior, King Sweyn Forkbeard, who ironically had English blood running through his veins.